 Learning and teaching dance.
-I started learning partner dance in 1992.
-I'd recently turned forty.
-Ah, youth.
-Only it wasn't.
-Forty is not a great time to start learning to dance.
-Somewhere around four or five is probably the ideal age to start learning dance skills.
-Seen through the lens of the ashramas I was right in the middle of my householder stage.
-But I still had good reserves of the physical and mental resources required for outer directed learning and study, so I did well.
+I started learning partner dance at Living Traditions in 1992.
+I'd recently turned forty, which is too late to start learning to dance if you want to get really good at it.
+Somewhere around four or five is probably the ideal age to start learning any kind of artistic skills.
+That way the skills can form me, becoming part of who I am.
+But at forty I still had good reserves of the physical and mental resources I needed for outer directed learning and study, so I did well.
 So well I ended up teaching dance to many receptive and enthusiastic students starting in 1999.
-I taught dance for eighteen years, until I finally burnt out on it.
-It made me deeply miserable to force myself to keep doing something that used to be so right but was now so wrong.
+I taught dance for eighteen years, then burnt out on it.
+It started with a feeling of dissatisfaction when I taught but soon progressed to deep misery before, during and after teaching.
 In the meantime I got sucked into tango.
-I had dabbled a bit before but started studying in earnest in 2010 at the tender age of fifty-eight.
-I was able to find all the right resources inside to keep studying tango for eight years.
+I began taking tango classes in 2010, age fifty-eight.
 Progress was slow because of my age.
-At the end of that stretch it got harder and harder to be in class, until attending even just a pre-dance drop-in class was sheer torture.
+After eight years it started getting harder and harder to be in class, until attending even just a pre-dance drop-in class was sheer torture.
 I could no longer learn from an outside source like that, and trying to force that felt truly dreadful.
 I have reached the stage of life where I have to turn inward and learn from Leela, learn from my own body.
-I have to surrender to my own deep wisdom, my inner authority.
+I have to surrender to my own deep wisdom, my internal authority.
 That works beautifully for musicality but it doesn't help me with vocabulary and fine points of technique.
 I'm so grateful to all the amazing tangueras who are happy to dance with me anyway.
 I promise I'll do better next time.